splunk/observability-workshop/content/en/imt/initial-setup.md

 ## 6. Multipass (All)

-If you are unable to access AWS, but you want to install software locally, follow the instructions for [using Multipass](https://github.com/splunk/observability-workshop/blob/main/multipass/README.md).
+If you are unable to access AWS, but want to install software locally, follow the instructions for [using Multipass](https://github.com/splunk/observability-workshop/blob/main/multipass/README.md).

 [^1]: [Download Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/)